petalslink/petals-cockpit/README.md

 # Petals Cockpit

+## Trying Petals Cockpit

+To use Petals Cockpit, in any case, you will need an instance of MongoDB running.

-## Build an Executable Petals Cockpit
+### Build an Executable Petals Cockpit

 In order to create an executable product, simply build the frontend, the backend and then the product that will embed both of them: